-Support: OPPO, Spreadtrum, ZTE, vivo, CATT, TCL, Intel, Lenovo, InterDigital, LG, MediaTek, NEC, Nokia, NSB, xiaomi, China Telecom, Samsung
+Support: OPPO, Spreadtrum, ZTE, vivo, CATT, TCL, Intel, Lenovo, InterDigital, LG, MediaTek, NEC, Nokia, NSB, xiaomi, China Telecom, Samsung, Panasonic (for achieving a combined detection of a multi-PRACH transmission), ETRI

 Alt.
 2: the start position of the RAR window is after the last symbol of the first PRACH occasion corresponding to the multiple PRACH transmissions.

-Support: Lenovo, Mavenir, Panasonic
+Support: Lenovo, Mavenir, Panasonic (for enabling early termination of a multi-PRACH transmission)

 Based on the contributions, it can also be known that RAR monitoring issue is related to Issue #3, it depends on whether gNB can differentiate between different numbers of multiple PRACH transmissions if different “coverage enhancement levels” (number of PRACH repetitions) are supported.
 Meantime, as some company points out, it needs to clarify whether the “PRACH occasion” in the above alternative means the configured one.